 High-Intent Page

-Cover-Up Tattoo Ideas
+Cover Up Tattoo Ideas

 The best cover-up decisions rarely come from random inspiration.
 They usually come from understanding how much darkness, size, movement, and layering the old tattoo requires.
 That is why this page pushes users into the right style and placement pages instead of pretending every cover-up can be solved by one generic idea.